MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/monitor-gitops-flux-2.md

    - In **Configure no data and error handling**, indicate what should happen when the alert rule returns no data or returns an error.
    - To check the results from running the query, select **Preview**.

-1. Add the storage location, rule group, and any additional metadata that you want to associate with the rule.
+1. Add the storage location, rule group, and any other metadata that you want to associate with the rule.

    - For **Folder**, select the folder where the rule should be stored.
    - For **Group**, specify a predefined group.